-According to Scopus, a database of summaries and citations for research publications, in the 2016, Iran ranked first in the growth of scientific articles production.
-All while in the 2012 the country occupied only the 10 ° place.
-Iran's contribution to scientific production has reached 2,4% in 2016 compared to 1,4% in 2012.
-In 2016, Iran registered a growth of 20% in the preparation of articles published on the ISI website ".
+According to Scopus, a database of abstracts and citations for articles from research-related publications, in 2016 Iran ranked first in the growth of scientific article production.
+All while in 2012 the country only occupied 10th place.
+The contribution of Iran in scientific production reached 2,4% in 2016 compared to that of 1,4% in 2012.
+In 2016, Iran recorded a growth of 20% in the drafting of articles published on the website of the ISI ".

-In recent years 2.700 have been born companies with a high innovative content, for a total value of 6,6 billion dollars.
-At this point, the large industry in the energy, automotive and steel sectors should invest more in innovation, completing the virtuous process underway for years in the country.
+In recent years, 2.700 highly innovative companies have been born, for a total value of 6,6 billion dollars.
+At this point, the large industry in the energy, automotive and steel sectors should invest more in innovation, completing the virtuous process that has been underway for years in the country.

 Between the twentieth and twenty-first centuries one of the most distinguished figures in science was the math Maryam Mirzakhani, who in the 2014 was the first woman to win the Fields Medal, one of the highest international recognition in the field of mathematics.